How High Blood Pressure Is Diagnosed

 - Systolic blood pressure (the top number) — indicates how much pressure your blood is exerting against your artery walls when the heart contracts during heartbeats.

 - Diastolic blood pressure (the bottom number) — indicates how much pressure your blood is exerting against your artery walls while the heart is resting between beats.

 Learn more about what your blood pressure numbers mean.

-If you are diagnosed with high blood pressure
+If you're diagnosed with high blood pressure

-- Your doctor may recommend monitoring your blood pressure numbers at home in addition to your regular healthcare visits.
+- Your doctor may recommend monitoring your blood pressure numbers at home in addition to your regular health care visits.

 - Your doctor will also likely recommend a treatment plan that includes lifestyle changes and, if needed, prescription medication.